-RBL operate a Financial and Employment Support service where professional benefits advisors may be able to assist your constituents to maximise their income and support them with Social Security Tribunals.
+RBL operate a Financial and Employment Support service where professional benefits advisors may be able to assist your residents to maximise their income and support them with Social Security Tribunals.
 RBL also have expert War Pensions and Compensation advisors.
-Constituents can call us on 0808 802 8080 and we will put you in touch with your local RBL Advisor.
+Your residents can call us on 0808 802 8080 and we will put them in touch with a local RBL Advisor.

 The DWP have Armed Forces Champions who provide support to veterans, Service leavers, serving personnel within their resettlement period and spouses and civil partners of serving and ex-serving personnel.
-Although not situated in every Job Centre, there is usually a Champion covering each Job Centre.
+Although not situated in every Job Centre, there is usually a Champion covering each Job Centre district.